flowroute/flowroute-numbers-python/README.md

 		print (response)

 	>**Important:** Throughout this SDK, `response` is used in method examples. `response` is a variable name that can be changed to a name of your own choosing.
 It can support an unlimited number of characters.
 If you choose to rename `response`, make sure that any method that references that variable name is also changed to use the new name.
-In the following example, `response` is changed to `blob` where ever `response` is used:
+In the following example, `response` is changed to `blob` wherever `response` is used:
 >
 >`#List NPA and NXX`<br>
 >`blob = pnc.list_area_and_exchange()`<br>